YuvrajChouhan09/minecraft-server/mcserver/README.md

 We need to download java language 1st here are some java version to download
 ```
 pkg install openjdk-17
 pkg install openjdk-21
-pkg install openjdk-25
 ```
-`Note: if you have old phone with poor cpu then openjdk-17 is best but if you you want to play in latest version of Minecraft then you have to download openjdk-21`
+`Note: if you are you using an  older Android versions then  use openjdk-17 because older versions does not support openjdk-21`

 Verify the installation of java:
 ```